bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

     http://localhost:5006/myapp

+If you have only one application, the server root will redirect to it.
-You can see an index of all running applications at the server root:
+Otherwise, You can see an index of all running applications at the server root:

 .. code-block:: none

     http://localhost:5006/

-This index can be disabled with the ``--disable-index`` option
+This index can be disabled with the ``--disable-index`` option, and the redirect behavior can be disabled with the ``--disable-index-redirect`` option.

 In addition to creating Bokeh applications from single python files, it is also possible to create applications from directories.